MelodicMetrics/Target-ECommerce-Revenue-Analysis/data-cleaning-part-two/Geolocations_Final/steps.md

 </details>

+---

+### Step 4: Remove Duplicate Cities

+After cleaning the city names and converting the states into State Codes, I needed to account for any potential duplicated cities.
+The original dataset was more granular and included detailed disricts and administrative divisions per city.
+I was able to accomplish this task by highlighting my list of cities and using the `Remove Duplicates` function in Excel.

 - This gave me a cleaned table and so I copied the "StateCode" and "Unaccented City" columns to a final sheet entitled *"IBGE Brazil City States"*.
-This table I saved as a .csv file entitled **"IBGE Brazil City States"** which I imported into Google BigQuery as **`IBGE_City_State_Source_of_Truth`**.
+This table I saved as a .csv `IBGE_City_State_Source_of_Truth`, which I imported into Google BigQuery under the same name.
 ---

 ## Part 3.
 Geolocation_Final Creation